 Over the last few years, the Dayton Public School District has received COVID-relief funds from the federal government.
-These funds, often referred to as “ESSER” funds (Elementary and Secondary School Emergency Relief) or “ARP” funds (American Rescue Plan), have been used to keep students and staff safe during the height of the pandemic, and to help students catch up academically after a period of disrupted learning in 2020 and 2021.
-There were several rounds of funding for K12 schools, denoted by ESSER I, II or III below.
+These funds, often referred to as “ESSER” funds (Elementary and Secondary School Emergency Relief) or “ARP” funds (American Rescue Plan), have been used to keep students and staff safe during the pandemic, and to help students catch up academically after a period of disrupted learning in 2020 and 2021.
+There were several rounds of funding for K12 schools, denoted by ESSER I, II or III.

-To keep the community informed about the district’s ongoing use of COVID-relief funds, regular updates will be shared on the district’s website and social media throughout the lifetime of the funds.
-ESSER I funds expire in September of 2022, ESSER II funds expire in September of 2023, and ESSER III funds expire in September of 2024.
+To keep the community informed about the district’s ongoing use of COVID-relief funds, regular reports will be shared on the district’s website throughout the lifetime of the funds.
+ESSER I funds expired in September of 2022.
+ESSER II funds will expire in September of 2023, and ESSER III funds will expire in September of 2024.